 Upon successful completion, participants will be able to:

-Identify and contrast roles and responsibilities (professionally and ethically) of proponents, stakeholders, consultants and regulators in conducting and reviewing projects in or about water
+- Identify and contrast roles and responsibilities (professionally and ethically) of proponents, qualified professionals, regulators, Indigenous peoples and other stakeholders in conducting and reviewing projects in or about water;

-Develop and determine methods and approaches to avoid typical issues and errors that can result in time, cost and potential litigation.
+- Develop and discuss methods and approaches to avoid typical issues and errors that can result in time, cost and potential litigation.